-Reasons Travelling with your Parents is a good idea.
+Travelling with your Parents

-Travelling with the parents was not really a thing for me when I was growing up.
+Travelling with my parents was not really a thing for me when I was growing up.
 I can think of 3 vacations we took when I was young, but that is about it.
 One of them was incredibly fun, full of adventures, activities, and memories (good and bad) that stayed with me for a lifetime.

-On the other side of this, we have Nick, who as an only child, has travelled extensively with his mother since he was born.
+On the other side of this, we have Nick, who, as an only child, has travelled extensively with his mother since he was born.
 In fact, he cannot recall his first travel experience with her because she took a trip to Brazil with him in-utero.
 Don’t tell her I said that.
 Together with the grandparents, they would go on many family vacations over the years.
 They would seize any excuse to get away when the opportunity presented itself, thus making many fantastic family memories together during his formative years.

 Travelling together as adults

 Depending upon your family dynamic, travelling with your parents can be one of the most rewarding things you will ever do.
 We have compiled this list of reasons why you should plan a shared travel experience with your parents:

 Why not surprise your mum and (or) dad with a trip of a lifetime?
 They will love that you thought enough of them to include them on your vacation.
 Travel makes a perfect gift for Christmas, birthdays, anniversaries, or just because.
 So, instead of those boring gifts of sweaters, perfume, aftershave, or other meaningless trinkets, give them the gift of quality time together.
 A shared experience of travelling with your parents is the best gift you can give them.

 When you invite your parent(s) to join on a trip – offer to pay for their flights, cruise, hotels, meals, etc., as a way to thank them for everything they have ever done for you over the years.
 Even if they don’t allow you to pay for everything, and you end up splitting expenses, the time together is all the thanks they need.